mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/General/index.md

 You must edit the httpd.conf, nginx.conf, php.ini and my.cnf files through the [Template Editor](../../Menu/File) provided by MAMP PRO.
 Go to File -> Edit Template to edit template files.

----

-### My MySQL Server will not start?

-The most common problem with MySQL Server not starting is another mysql service running on the same port.
-To check this

-1. Quit MAMP PRO.
-2. Open the Activity Monitor located in your /Applications/Utilities folder.
-3. Type "mysqld" into the search field on the top right.
-4. Quit every process you find after your search.
-5. Restart MAMP PRO.
-6. If MySQL still refuses to start check the log file for error messages.